 The sand at Tingaki improves the further west you go until you reach the salt pans where there are hard, flat sands and shallow seas.
 There is a naturist beach here just beyond the outfall from the salt lake.

 Further west, the land turns to a marsh that can stay wet well into June, making this an ideal stopping off point for migratory birds, tame terrapins and zillions of mosquitoes.

 Beware pitching too near the shore at Tingaki - passing cruise liners can send waves crashing in and only those sunbathers lying near the dunes will survive the wash.

-A few miles along the coast and just east of some large salt pans is the beach resort of MARMARI or MARMARIS where the sands broaden and bank up into low-lying dunes.
+A few miles along the coast and just east of some large salt pans is the beach resort of Mamari where the sands broaden and bank up into low-lying dunes.

 Slightly more sheltered from strong winds, Marmari is about 15km from Kos Town and enjoys quieter seas than Tingaki with the sand sloping more gently into the sea.
 Marmari is still a north-facing beach however so the sea swells can get pretty heavy in windy weather.

 There is a local horse riding centre at Marmari that takes full advantage of the flat sands, although there is some local dispute over the legality of riding horses along the shoreline.

 The main resort at Marmari is very popular with Germans while the UK hotels stand rather isolated along the shore.
 Marmari has several tavernas and small shops selling the basic foodstuffs as well as the usual tourist souvenirs.

 The bars in Marmari are generally subdued so don't count on karaoke until the early hours.
 Marmari is a quiet resort and if you prefer something busier it is probably best to head elsewhere.

 The inland road south from Marmari brings you to the area known as Pyli, the joint name for three neighbouring hamlets of Armaniou, Agios Georgios and Agios Nikoloas.